chuncy0024/chuncy0024/README.md

 - 👋 Hi, I’m @chuncy0024
 - 👀 I’m interested in data science and football.
 - 🌱 I’m currently learning image recognition.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science.
-- 📫 How to reach me ...
+- 📫 How to reach me stackchuncy@gmail.com

 <!---
 chuncy0024/chuncy0024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.